knime/knime-python/org.knime.python3.nodes/documentation.md

 # Pure-Python KNIME Node Extensions

-We introduce a new API to write nodes for KNIME completely in Python.
+We introduce a new API to write nodes for KNIME Analytics Platform completely in Python.

 ## Contents